Precious0123/farm_yield/README.md

 # VISUALIZATION IN POWER BI

-After completing data cleaning and analysis in MySQL, the results were exported to CSV files
+After completing data cleaning and analysis in microsoftexcel , the results were exported to CSV files

 These CSV files served as the basis for creating a visually appealing dashboard in Power BI.